The Omen (franchise): Films

-The second film, Damien: Omen II, starts with Bugenhagen attempting to send Richard a package, but he and his friend Morris end up being buried alive in Megiddo.
+The second film, Damien – Omen II, starts with Bugenhagen attempting to send Richard Thorne, Damien's uncle and new guardian, a package, but he and his friend Morris end up being buried alive in Megiddo.
 The audience is then introduced to Richard's son Mark and his second wife Ann.
-Now a teenager, Damien attends military school alongside Mark while his subconscious, manifesting in the form of a raven, kills Richard's aunt Marion, Jennings's friend Joan Hart, and Thorn Industries manager Bill Atherton.
+Now a teenager, Damien attends military school alongside Mark, while his subconscious, manifesting in the form of a raven, kills Richard's aunt Marion, Jennings's friend Joan Hart, and Thorn Industries manager Bill Atherton.
 Atherton's death is beneficial for senior manager Paul Buher, another member of the Satanist group Baylock was part of.
 Another member, Sgt.
 Neff, guides Damien to learn his true nature by advising him to read the Book of Revelation.
 Though fearful of it at first, unconsciously killing Dr. David Pasarian and a medical physician who tested his blood, Damien comes to accept his fate as he begins to consciously kill anyone who stands in his way, including his cousin Mark and Dr. Charles Warren.
 Though Richard accepted the truth upon receiving the Daggers of Megiddo from Bugenhagen's package, he is murdered by Ann; Damien then kills her, despite her being one of his disciples.

-The third film, Omen III: The Final Conflict, follows the adult Damien, now head of his uncle's company and arranging his position as American Ambassador in Britain to prevent the Second Coming—which would gradually weaken his powers—by having his followers slaughter every male British child born on March 24.
+The third film, The Final Conflict, follows the adult Damien, now head of his uncle's company and arranging his position as American Ambassador in Britain to prevent the Second Coming—which would gradually weaken his powers—by having his followers slaughter every male British child born on March 24.
 Though he managed to kill six of the seven monks who each brandish a Dagger of Megiddo, their leader Father DeCarlo lives.
 Damien unknowingly causes his own downfall by his association with a journalist named Kate Reynolds who kills him at his moment of weakness.
-But as Damien's death did not occur in the manner that Bugenhagen learned, the Antichrist only suffered a temporary demise.
+As Damien's death did not occur in the manner that Bugenhagen learned, the Antichrist only suffered a temporary demise.